 You Aren't "Pro" Probiotics

-Probiotics-enriched foods are gaining in popularity (everything from beverages to almonds) and for good reason.
+Probiotic-enriched foods are gaining in popularity (everything from beverages to almonds) and for good reason.
 Recent studies have indicated these special microorganisms may deliver a host of benefits.
 "Besides boosting your immune system and reducing cholesterol, certain probiotics strains can help cut down excess fat, specifically in the belly area," says Becker.
 "My husband followed a probiotic-rich plan and lost 18 pounds!"
 While you could opt for a supplement, it's always best to get your probiotics from real food like yogurt or fermented foods like kefir, kimchi or sauerkraut.
-And be sure to skip these 10 Probiotic Foods You Should Never Eat!

 You Give Up Too Soon

 We all want a flat belly and most of us wanted it yesterday.
-Expecting fast results, however, will likely lead to disappointment and impede long-term success.
+Expecting fast results, however, will likely lead to disappointment and impede long-term success when it comes to losing weight.
 "The bigger surface areas of the human body are the last places to see results due to the fact that they are able to store more body fat," explains Jackowski.
 "The gym environment is the perfect opportunity to seek professional guidance to help you take steps towards success."
-We also suggest familiarizing yourself with these 22 Truths About Willpower so that you aren't having a mental battle with yourself so much!